Jaimboh/Jaimboh/README.md

-Hi there! 👋
+### Hi there! 👋

 My name is Tom Odhiambo, and I'm passionate about leveraging machine learning and data science to solve complex problems.

 ## About Me

-I am a Machine Learning Engineer, Natural Language Processing Engineer, and Data Scientist based in Kenya.
+I am a Machine Learning Engineer, Natural Language Processing Engineer, and Data Scientist based in Kenya 🌍.
 With a strong foundation in Python and a deep understanding of various machine learning algorithms and techniques, I have developed expertise in creating innovative models that drive technological advancements.

 ## Skills